chenz16/VehDetTrackProject/README.md

     hog_channel = "ALL" # Can be 0, 1, 2, or "ALL"

 Using "YCrCb" as color space can easily detect the right side white car.
-I tried differnt orient number.
+I tried differnt orient number - 9 , 12, 18.
 I finally choose 18 which gives decent result.
-Increasing the number of orient significantly increases the features numbers and therefore, the computing time for vehicle detection and tracking.
+Increasing the number of orient increases the features numbers and therefore, the computing time for vehicle detection and tracking.
+There is also risk of overfitting to increase the feature number as our total training data is around 14,xxx.

-I did not use spatial (color) features as i found they are not very helpful to the problem.
+I did not use spatial features as i found they are not very helpful to the problem.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using color histogram and HOG features.
-I also tried different combinations.
-In most of the cases, the prediction accuracy in test data set could reach 98-99%.
+I tried different combinations of spatial features, color histogram, and HOG with different parameters.
+In most of the cases, the prediction accuracy in the test data set could reach 98-99%.
+However, they may perform differently in the real vehicle detection problem.
+Finally, i chose a linear SVM using color histogram and HOG features.

 ### Sliding Window Search